Engineering for Eco-Design in Food

 - Quality Control

-Many students also find employment opportunities at health agencies, local governments, NGOs, and engineering firms.
+Many students also find job opportunities at health agencies, local governments, NGOs, and consulting firms.

-Finally, those who continue their studies with a PhD pursue careers in research, whether in the private or public sector (as a researcher or a faculty member).
+Finally, those who continue their studies toward a PhD pursue careers in research, whether in the private or public sector (as researchers or faculty members).

 ICOA Program Coordinators

-Stéphane Peyron ( University of Montpellier, Faculty of Sciences),Thierry Ruiz (University of Montpellier, Faculty of Pharmacy) &Philippe Bohuon (Institut Agro Montpellier)
+Stéphane Peyron ( University of Montpellier, Faculty of Sciences),Thierry Ruiz (University of Montpellier, Faculty of Pharmacy), andPhilippe Bohuon (Institut Agro Montpellier)

-The M2 Class at the Food Technology Lab
+The M2 Class at the Food Technology Workshop

 course content